R3DRUN3/R3DRUN3/README.md

 # About me ✍️
+- Forecaster
+- IT guy
+- System and software engineer

-Just a collection of bits,
+in the end just a collection of quantum bits,
 <br/>
 constantly phasing between cyberspace and meatspace.
 <br/>